Dmunozcode/task-manager-api/README.md

 ## Current Limitations

 - Data is stored in memory, so tasks are lost when the application restarts.
-- Error handling is still basic.
 - There is no database integration yet.
+- Error responses use Spring Boot's default error format.

 ## Next Improvements

+- API documentation with Swagger/OpenAPI.
+- Data persistence using Spring Data JPA.
+- PostgreSQL database integration.
+- Repository layer using JpaRepository.
+- Improved validation using Bean Validation.
-- Add proper error handling with `404 Not Found`
+- Global error handling for clearer API responses.
-- Add input validation
-- Move business logic to a service layer
-- Add unit tests
+- Additional tests for the service and controller layers.
-- Add database persistence with JPA

 ## Author